Objective Function | Description |

 9.3 Performance Metrics

 When discussing how to understand our model (Section 4.2), we noted there are many performance metrics used in machine learning.
 Care should be taken to choose the appropriate one for your situation.
 Usually we have a standard set we might use for the type of predictive problem.
 For example, for numeric targets, we typically are interested in (R)MSE and MAE.
 For classification problems, many metrics are based on the confusion matrix, which is a table of the predicted classes versus the observed classes.
-From that we can calculate things like accuracy, precision, recall, AUROC, etc. (refer to Table 4.1).
+From that we can calculate things like accuracy, precision, recall, AUROC, etc. (see Table 4.1).

 from sklearn.metrics import (